selsta/hlsdl/README.md

 HLS-Downloader
 ==============

-This program converts .m3u8 playlists to .ts files.
+This program converts .m3u8 playlists to a .ts video.
+It supports AES-128 encryption.

 Requirements
 ------------